Reasons Why You Might Have Been Waitlisted

 Why Did I Get Waitlisted?

+Students get waitlisted for lots of reasons, most of which have nothing to do with mistakes or weaknesses in their application.
 Here are the most common reasons applicants are placed on a waitlist:

-• Your application may have flaws that make you a borderline candidate.
+Your application may have flaws that make you a borderline candidate.
 Maybe your grades weren’t strong enough.
 Maybe your participation in extracurricular and volunteer activities lacked depth.

-• Your declared major might be the issue.
 Many schools look for a balanced makeup of their freshman class in terms of area of study.
 If there are too many students with your intended major, you might be placed on a waitlist while the school attempts to accept more candidates from other majors.

 Is Being Waitlisted Bad?

-What Should You Do if You've Been Waitlisted?
+What To Do if You've Been Waitlisted?

 “Bragging a little is fine.
 There's no penalty for bragging in these follow-up emails.
 Recommit your interest and, of course, keep the follow-ups short.”